-In this case if $n> 16$ then it satisfies bound (\textbf{B}).
+In this case, if $n> 16$, then it satisfies bounds (\textbf{B}).
 Table 1 shows the results for the cycles when studying the $(3,10)$-happy function.
 There are 9 possible cycles.
 Figure 2 graphs the density of type-$\{1\}$ integers less than $10^n$.
-It is easy to prove in this case that $3 \mid n \iff n \text{ is type-}\{153\}$.
+It is easy to prove, in this case, that $3 \mid n$ if an only if $n \text{ is type-}\{153\}$.